Isn’t change interesting?

 Make it pay

-This year we’ve been rolling out a datawall and paywall system called Hadrian—it understands the visitor.
-In the early versions it will be used as a way to drive paid subscriptions, but over time will gather data to serve what your readers might enjoy—a course you’re offering, a book you’re releasing or an event you’re running and avoid repeatedly showing the user the same thing time and again.
+This year we’ve been rolling out a datawall and paywall system that integrates with Standfirst for Web — it understands the visitor.
+In the early versions it will be used as a way to drive paid subscriptions, but over time will gather data to serve what your readers might enjoy — a course you’re offering, a book you’re releasing or an event you’re running and avoid repeatedly showing the user the same thing time and again.
 It’s already running over on FamCap with great success for them.

 A platform for success

 We’ve been working with the publishing sector for over 10 years now and the tools we’ve developed are routinely used in the wild and stand up to the test.
-More information on Standfirst can be found here and further details on Hadrian here.
-Feel free to get in touch if you want to discuss your publishing software frustrations or missed opportunities—we are constantly innovating in our bid to make online publishing easier and we may well have a solution for you.
+Find more information on our Standfirst products and Standfirst for Web which has the paywall power-up feature.
+Feel free to get in touch if you want to discuss your publishing software frustrations or missed opportunities — we are constantly innovating in our bid to make online publishing easier and we may well have a solution for you.
 Isn’t change interesting?
 We think so.